emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * The server responds with a successful code.

-  The concurrent blockwise operations can then continue.
+  The second concurrent blockwise operations can then continue.

-* The server responds 4.02 Bad Option.

-  This can indicate that the server does not support Request-Tag.
-  The client should wait for the first operation to conclude, and then try the same request without a Request-Tag option.
+  The first operation might have been cancelled by that (typical of servers that only support a single blockwise operation), in which case its resumption will result in a 4.08 Request Entity Incomplete error.

 * The server responds 5.03 Service Unavailable with a Max-Age option to indicate when it is likely to be available again.